getreu/tp-note/docs/source/tpnote--manpage.md

     [{{ path | file_name }}](<../{{ path | file_name }}>)

+The scheme '`zettel`' overwrites the base '`annotate_file_filename`' template.
-In case you use the '`zettel`' scheme as well, repeat the above section and append the following to your configuration file and repeat the above.
+Therefore, in case you use the '`zettel`' scheme as well, repeat the above section and append the following to your configuration file and repeat the above.

 ```toml
 [[scheme]]